URI Modifiers

 Host modifiers

-The following modifiers update and normalize the URI host component according to RFC3986 or RFC3987.
+The following methods update and normalize the URI host component according to the underlying URI object.

 Modifier::hostToAscii